Founder and Co-Founder of SoSensational

 When it comes to running an online business, Cyndy wouldn’t have it any other way.
-In fact, being solely run through a website gave her several advantages like the excitement of watching the numbers grow in real time from global sales and being able to offer customers a huge range to pick from without needing to hold stock.
+In fact, running her business solely through a website gave her several advantages, like the excitement of watching the numbers grow in real time from global sales, and being able to offer customers a huge range to pick from without needing to hold stock.

 Above all, Cyndy knows that understanding your business, your reason for being in business and what your customers need, will keep you going through the difficult times.
 “Our motivation is the absolute certainty that we have a great business idea and are totally unique.”

 And while enjoying your success is great – after all, you’ve earned it – don’t forget to stick to your business plan and keep pushing growth.
 You set yourself goals for a reason: “We want to discover an investor who will realise what an amazing business we have and help us to push the brand out in the UK, Western Europe and the USA.